AV-98-Ingram/LeetCodeSolutions/December/Readme.md

 -- use two prefix-trees: one for prefix and one for suffix -- to get the last set bit of a BitSet, just get its length().

+**777-Swap_adjacent_in_LR_string**
+-- The key observation is that L is left mover and R is right mover and L and R cannot across each other.

+**792-Number_of_matching_subsequences**
+-- The best solution is optimized to only iterate the long matching string once.
+-- The subsequences are managed in a bucket.

 **easy ones**
 -- 690-Employee_importance
 -- 735-Asteroid_collision